SameerJS6/Reactfolio/Expenses-Chart/README.md

 ### What I learned

--I learned how to organize my files(File Structure) and what components are and how to use them.
+- I learned how to organize my files(File Structure) and what components are and how to use them.
--I also learned how to use a library called ChartJS to make vertical bar charts.
+- I also learned how to use a library called ChartJS to make vertical bar charts.
 Here's some code that shows how it works:-

 ```javascript react
 const state = {